 20. Lake Nokoue (Benin) – the important source of food and economic activity for southern Benin.
 Lots of people are affiliated with fishing.
 The lake itself is a part of a lagoon surrounded by low-lying areas, which can be treated as the threat of flooding, as the climate gets warmer.
 The lake is surrounded also by cozy villages with a nice landscape of houses made of straw and standing on the water.
-It can be also a good place for the 2027 annular solar eclipse, especially that it occurs in the evening when the Sun will be merely 2° above the horizon.
+It can be also a good place for the 2027 annular solar eclipse, especially since it occurs in the evening when the Sun will be merely 2° above the horizon.

 21. Lagos – is the most populous city in Nigeria and second-largest in Africa with a total population of about 8mln within the metropolis.
-It’s nowadays the financial centre of Africa with a quite nice skyline, which can accompany well with the setting ring of fire on February 2027.
+It’s nowadays the financial center of Africa with a quite nice skyline, which can accompany well the setting ring of fire on February 2027.
 Not to mention, that the city lies also within the path of 2034 totality.

 VII.
 TOTAL SOLAR ECLIPSE OF AUGUST 2, 2027

-22. Ronda (Spain) – This beautiful city with a lot of Islamic heritage is known by the beautiful Puente Nuevo (New Bridge) built in the late XVIIIth century after 34 years.
+22. Ronda (Spain) – This beautiful city with a lot of Islamic heritage is known for the beautiful Puente Nuevo (New Bridge) built in the late XVIIIth century after 34 years.
 The bridge includes the chamber used for various purposes like a prison in the 1930s during the civil war.
 This is the most representative object in the town, as it’s located at the dramatic 120m chasm – El Tajo Gorge.
-The totality will occur at around 38° altitude above the south-eastern horizon.
+The totality will occur at around 38° altitude above the southeastern horizon.
 It gives an option to catch both the eclipse and the bridge in one wide-angle frame.

 23. Gibraltar (UK) – this is a British overseas territory, which can be recognized easily from the distance as the big rocky cliff, which is called the “Rock of Gibraltar“.
-This over 400m high protrusion can be the fantastic place for eclipse chasers, who want to combine a quite long duration of totality with a panoramic scene over the whole Gibraltar Strait, the Alboran Sea, and Morocco with towering Rif in the background.
+This over 400m high protrusion can be a fantastic place for eclipse chasers, who want to combine a quite long duration of totality with a panoramic scene over the whole Gibraltar Strait, the Alboran Sea, and Morocco with towering Rif in the background.
 Both Gibraltar and Ronda will experience an annular solar eclipse just a half year later.

 B. NORTH AFRICA

 24. Tetouan (Morocco) – it’s a beautiful city with medina placed on the UNESCO world’s heritage list.
 Most of the buildings are white, which corresponds to local tradition.
-On the other hand, white walls are supposed to cool down the indoor temperature, as white surface reflects most of the solar energy.
+On the other hand, white walls are supposed to cool down the indoor temperature, as the white surface reflects most of the solar energy.
 There are also other sites both within the city and just outside, like the Royal Palace, but the most important is the location itself.
 The city lies between two high mountains.
 The panoramic view with at least one of them can be interesting if we add up the totality at 38° altitude.

 25. Chefcheaouen (Morocco) – another charming city in northern Morocco, which is famous for the blue walls of buildings.
 There are several theories why these walls are blue.
 One of them explains, that this color keeps mosquitos away.
 Another one states, that the blue color symbolizes the sky and heaven remaining people about their spiritual life.
 Because of this eye-catching mountainous landscape, we should consider this location for watching the 2027 totality at around 38° altitude.

 26. Djurdjura National Park (Algeria) – The beautiful national park protecting the Djurdjura Mountains – the highest range in the Tell Atlas, which rises up to about 2300m.a.s.l. and features the Alpine-looking landscape, which is unique on the African mainland.
 On top of that, the sub-alpine forest is reached with the Lebanon cedars – endemics being typical only for the Atlas Mountain range.
-It can be a spectacular place for the 2027 totality, especially the northern umbral limit will be clearly visible from the mountain tops.
+It can be a spectacular place for the 2027 totality, especially since the northern umbral limit will be clearly visible from the mountain tops.
 The totality will occur in the late morning at 48° altitude.

 27. Beni Hammad Fort (Algeria) – the beautiful rouns of the fortified palatine city at the edge of the Sahara desert.
 It was a large military and powerful stronghold around 1000 years ago.
 Today, we can see the ruins of 5 palaces with remnants of the Hommadid Mosque, which used to be the largest mosque in North Africa prior to the XXth century.
-Because of the prominence of this landmark, it also can be considered as a nice spot for the 2027 total solar eclipse observation, which will occur in the late morning at around 50° altitude.
+Because of the prominence of this landmark, it also can be considered a nice spot for the 2027 total solar eclipse observation, which will occur in the late morning at around 50° altitude.

 28. Chott el Djerid (Tunisia) – this large endorheic salt lake in southern Tunisia is also the biggest salt lake in Africa.
 This salt pan has around 250km overall in length.
 It’s easily accessible on foot and even by car.
 The location seems to be one of the best for the 2027 total solar eclipse observation, especially if you are planning some scientific experiments.
-The area features a typical desert climate with dense solar radiation during the day, which will be interrupted by umbra at an altitude of 53° above the south-eastern horizon.
+The area features a typical desert climate with dense solar radiation during the day, which will be interrupted by umbra at an altitude of 53° above the southeastern horizon.
 The southern part of this lake will be outside of the path, which can be beneficial for some experimental purposes.

-29. El Jem (Tunisia) – this is former Thysdrus city – one of the most important in the region in Roman times.
+29. El Jem (Tunisia) – this is a former Thysdrus city – one of the most important in the region in Roman times.
 The biggest and most representative legacy of that time is the Amphitheater of El Jem erected in 238 AD.
-The estimated capacity is 35000 people and the total area is nearly 1.4 ha with a construction height – 30m.
-It’s a good place to combination this beautiful landmark with a totally eclipsed Sun at 55° altitude above the horizon.
+The estimated capacity is 35000 people and the total area is nearly 1.4 ha with a construction height – of 30m.
+It’s a good place to combine this beautiful landmark with a totally eclipsed Sun at 55° altitude above the horizon.

 30. White Desert National Park (Egypt) – it protects the White Desert known from a multitude of large white chalk rock formations, located within the Farafra depression.
 These stem-looking formations are the typical example of physical weathering in dry climes, where the wind carries the sand grains, which hit the rocks with strength.
 Everywhere, where the rock layer is soft enough is sheared, leaving harder rocks, which eventually create the mushroom-looking forms.
-This place, especially the elevated rim of the basin is considered as the best place for watching the 2027 total solar eclipse because of the area, perfectly dedicated for a lot of scientific experiments and measurements, and also the extremely long duration of totality – 6m20s.
+This place, especially the elevated rim of the basin is considered the best place for watching the 2027 total solar eclipse because of the area, perfectly dedicated to a lot of scientific experiments and measurements, and also the extremely long duration of totality – 6m20s.

 31. Thebes (Egypt) – this is an ancient city located in the Nile valley.
 There are quite a lot of interesting sites remaining in ancient times.
 The most interesting ones are definitely the Luxor Temple, Karnak Temple, and obviously the Valley of The Kings located outside of the city.
 The Valley of the Kings unveils a fantastic history of burning the pharaohs, for whom the rock-cut tombs were excavated.
 The area itself is beautiful because of the nice overlook towards the lush vegetation in the Nile valley.
 The local peaks might be the perfect choice for the 2027 total eclipse observation, because of its longest duration in the XXIth century on land – 6m22s.